jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ## Solution Brief

 The present solution was developed for the SAP SMB Summit 2019 Hackaton - Nice ([Hackaton Homepage](https://github.com/B1SA/hackathon)) .
-It was totally developed in the slotted time, on site, and it won the competition!
+It was totally developed in the alloted time, on site, and it won the competition!

-We tried to provide a trusted "Cold chain" monitor for our goods; using a CC2650STK sensor to send temperature readings to Leonardo (not really, more into that later) and store those readings in a blockchain.
-We also provided an alarm system: when temperature went up to a certain threshold, it sent a message to a B1 backend and a particular user at Telegram.
+We tried to provide a trusted "Cold chain" monitor for our goods; using a CC2650STK sensor to send temperature readings to Leonardo (not really, we'll dive into it later) and store those readings in a blockchain.
+Also, we provided an alarm system: when temperature went up to a certain threshold, it sent a message to a B1 backend and a particular user at Telegram.
 Using telegram, one could ask for the last sensor readout in realtime, thus, providing chatbox integration.

 ## Technologies used